Please find answers to frequently asked questions regarding PaRD below.

 PaRD is free to join.
 The key investment of our members and partners is their active participation in our global partnership.

-PaRD brings together members and partners from all over the world in order to harness the positive impact of religion in sustainable development.
+PaRD brings together members and partners from all over the world in order to harness the positive impact of religion and values in sustainable development.
 It is free to join and free to use, but does not offer any kind of financing.

 PaRD aims at greater and institutionalized communication and coordination between secular and non-secular actors, while fostering new synergies through cooperation of its members and partners.
 In addition, PaRD uses synergies with existing networks and initiatives to contribute towards a more coherent and effective international agenda on religion and development.
 As a results-driven partnership, PaRD focuses on joint activities in the following areas of cooperation: